shea256/flask-app-generator/README.md

 + --herokuapp HEROKU_APP : the name that the heroku app will be renamed to if it has not yet been taken
 + --venvname VIRTUALENV_NAME : the name of the virtualenv for the app
 + --push : automatically push to github and heroku when app has been created
++ --large : organize the app in a way that is superior for larger applications (in the form of a package instead of a module)